Early careers

 Please click here to see our application process.

-You’ll need to use Google Chrome to complete your assessment centre.
+You’ll need to use an up to date version of google chrome to complete your assessment centre.

-Please call our student helpline on freephone 0808 100 1500 or via our recruitment queries webpage with your candidate reference number explaining your situation and a member of our team will be in contact with you shortly.
+Please contact us via our recruitment queries webpage with your candidate reference number explaining your situation and a member of our team will be in contact with you shortly.

 The assessment tools give us extra information on particular areas like reasoning ability or the quality of your team working skills.
 It's difficult to assess these skills objectively from other parts of the selection procedure.
 Each assessment focuses on a specific, job-relevant skill.
 People who have little experience of a particular job may well be very capable of doing that job, and the test gives them the chance to prove it.
 All candidates for a role complete the same assessment exercises which means we can compare them fairly and objectively.
 You may also want to refer to our experienced hire careers if you have substantial work experience or qualifications.